Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 51 - Outlaw – Outlaw is an open face leading to an isolated chute past The 90s.
 The Launch Pad trees are to skier’s left.

 52 - Flume – Flume is a classic Berthoud Pass Run.
 From the top of the West Side, in combination with The Meadows, this run can be over 1,000’ vertical.
-Curve right from the wooden post, and follow a gully to the Aqueduct and into the distinct chute below.
+Curve right from the wooden post, and follow a gully to the Ditch and into the distinct chute below.

 Berthoud Pass Summit (11,300’)

 The summit of Berthoud Pass is the epicenter of backcountry skiing on this part of the Front Range.
 There is a large parking lot and a small building with restrooms and a warm room that you can use to gear up on cold day.
-The summit is on Highway 40 18 miles from Empire (near exit 232 on Interstate 70) and 11.3 miles on Highway 40 from Winter Park.
+The summit is on Highway 40 and 18 miles from Empire (near exit 232 on Interstate 70) and 11.3 miles on Highway 40 from Winter Park.
 [39.798, -105.7771]

 Pumhouse Basin (11,185')

 Pumphouse Basin trailhead is the turnout off of US Highway 40 Berthoud Pass Road approximately 1/2 mile before Berthoud Pass Summit on the on the Empire.
 The elevation at this trailhead is approximately 11,185’.
 There is a pull out on the east side of the road.
 [39.7966, -105.7851].
-This trailhead is used for mid-winter skiing on No Name Bench and for car shuttles for the No Name exit.
+This trailhead is used for mid-winter skiing on No Name Bench and Pumphouse Basin and for car shuttles for the No Name exit.

 + MAPS & PICTURES